Skip to content

 When you are ready with your CloudFormation parameters, just click on "Next", specify in "Stack failure options" the option "Preserve successfully provisioned resources" to be able to troubleshoot the deployment in case of error, click on "Next" again, and finally "Submit".

-When everything is ready, you will see the following links in the "Outputs" section of CloudFormation with all deployed services.
+When everything is ready, you will see the following links in the "Outputs" section of CloudFormation:

 CloudFormation Outputs